ravidaliparthy/IIT-Tirupati-Hackathon/README.md

 | Visualisation | Matplotlib, Seaborn |
 | Compute environments used | HPC cluster (Problem Statement 1 training), Google Colab (Problem Statement 2 training) |

-Everything is built on **open-source libraries only** — no proprietary GIS licenses required, which matters for a solution meant to eventually run at the scale of India's 600,000+ villages.
+Every dependency here is **open-source**, with no proprietary GIS licenses required — a deliberate choice, since a solution meant to eventually run across India's 600,000+ villages needs to be economically viable to deploy at that scale.

 ---

+## Acknowledgements

+- **Ministry of Panchayati Raj (MoPR)**, Government of India — hackathon organiser and owner of the SVAMITVA scheme.
+- **IIT Tirupati Navavishkar I-Hub Foundation**, **IIIT Tirupati**, and the **National Informatics Centre (NIC)** — hackathon partners.
+- The **SVAMITVA scheme** field survey teams, for the underlying drone orthophoto and LiDAR data that made this project possible.

+---

+## License

+No license file was provided with the original hackathon submission.
+Add a `LICENSE` file here (MIT/Apache-2.0 are common choices for hackathon code) before treating this repository as open for reuse.